amitganvir/paytm-challenge/README.md

    - **MovingAverageWithMap.java**
     Implementation of IMovingAverage that uses a HashMap to save elements.

-    - Add element is a constant time operation i.e. O(1)
+    - Add element is a constant time and space operation i.e. O(1)
-    - Get element is a constant time operation i.e. O(1)
+    - Get element is a constant time and space operation i.e. O(1)
+    - Get all elements as List is a O(N) time and O(N) space operation.
+    - Caltulation of moving average is constant time and space operation i.e. O(1)

+   **Moving Average Calculation:**

-    - Idea is to save the elements in a map on every add element operation: key = currentNumberOfElements value = elements + sumOfElementsTillNow
+      The idea is to save the element in a map on every add element operation.
+      Instead of saving only the element, I am saving the element + sum of all previous elements in the map.
+      So, at every position key, the value is going to the element at that position plus the sum of all the elements added previously.

+            key = currentNumberOfElements
+            value = elements + sumOfElementsTillNow

+   **Example**

-    - Average is computed as follows: for given numbers added 1,2,3,4,5,6,7,8,9,10 map will looks like this:
+      Given numbers added 1,2,3,4,5,6,7,8,9,10 map will looks like:
             10 ->  55
             9  ->  45
             8  ->  36